YaminArefeen/spark_mrm_2021/figure4_pseudo_replica_spark/readme.md

-## Guide to performing experiments in :
+## Guide to performing experiments for Figure 4:

 #### 1. Preparing data for SPARK